krasoffski/pytasks/README.md

 ## Conventions

-Here is some notes about code conventions.
+Here are some notes about code conventions.

 ### Python examples